bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 #Let me tell you which is my background!

-I worked all my life in the transportation filed.
+I worked all my life in the transportation field.

-I was mostly, simply, a lorry and a bus driver!
+I was simply a lorry and a bus driver!

 I had some periods when I used to work in a transport company office as logistics coordinator, taking care of calling every day the drivers and the clients.